-The project SCAR is in collaboration with Elsevier.
+The project SCAR is a collaboration between the DASPLab and Elsevier.

-The goal of the Project is to build a prototype that enriches bibliographies of scientific articles by adding explicit metadata about individual bibliographic entries and to characterize these entries according to multiple criteria.
+The goal of the Project is to build a prototype that enriches bibliographies by adding explicit metadata about individual bibliographic entries and characterizes them according to multiple criteria.
+The prototype will be based on the Semantic Publishing technologies, models and tools that are the current focus of the activities and scientific research of the DASPLab.

 There are multiple aspects of bibliographic references that scholars consider when accessing bibliographies.
 The choice of these traits, as well as the way bibliographic entries are scanned and filtered, depends on the chore the scholar is handling.
 While reviewing a paper, for instance, a scholar might be interested in rapidly checking if references are up-to-date or if there is any reference to papers published in the same venue; when evaluating research, on the other hand, it might be critical to rapidly identify self-citations or to easily examine information about the authors of each cited paper (e.g., their affiliation).
 Particularly interesting and challenging is also the possibility of knowing the reason why a paper was cited or even just to provide the context of the citation, i.e., the sentence or the paragraph or a few lines around the text containing the citation.